 Sometimes a maker just got to make!
 That’s what I felt about this paper flower wall decoration once the idea popped into my head.

 Why a pineapple?
-I would be lying if I said it was my favourite fruit (that’s mango), it’s in my top ten though.
-But, it’s the best-looking fruit as it comes in its own cool package and screams summer to me!.
+I would be lying if I said it was my favourite fruit (that’s mango); it’s in my top ten, though.
+But it’s the best-looking fruit as it comes in its fabulous package and screams summer to me!

-I also have a lovely pineapple stenciled table in my lounge and thought that a piece of pineapple wall art would look great above it!
+I also have a lovely pineapple-stencilled table in my lounge and thought a floral pineapple wall art would look great above it!

-Recently, I have been making lots of upcycled plants such as my fabric flowers, plastic bottle faux succulent terrarium and my repurposed felt succulent garden.
+Recently, I have been making many upcycled plants such as fabric flowers, plastic bottle faux succulent terrarium and my repurposed felt succulent garden.
 This time I decided to use paper for my crafted plants.

-Every time, I see some gorgeous paper flowers on Pinterest I pin them.
+Every time I see gorgeous paper flowers on Pinterest, I pin them.
 I thought it was about time that I looked at those pins and made some of the paper flowers.
-Having gone back and looked at those pins more closely I decided that I like the look of those flowers and plants made with crepe paper.
+Having looked at those pins more closely, I decided I liked the look of those flowers and plants produced with crepe paper.

-But there were loads of lovely flowers to make and I couldn’t decide which ones to try.
-Because I’m so indecisive I ended up making lots of different kinds of flowers in lots of colours for my paper flower wall decoration.
+But there were loads of lovely flowers to make, and I couldn’t decide which ones to try.
+Because I’m so indecisive, I made many different kinds of flowers in many colours for my paper flower wall decoration.

 I upcycled an old picture frame for this gorgeous paper flower display.

-- Frame – You’ll need one as big as the flower display.
-What size you make it is up to you.
+• Frame – You’ll need one as big as the flower display.
+What size you make is up to you.
 The frame for my pineapple paper flower art was about A3 size.

-- Foamboard/cork board – This is to fit inside the frame and to mount the paper flower display on.
+• Foamboard/corkboard – This is to fit inside the frame and mount the paper flower display.

-How To Make A Paper Flower Wall Decoration in the Shape of A Pineapple
+How To Make A Paper Flower Wall Display

 Preparing the frame